- Preparation time

 Vanilla Icecream and Icing Sugar to serve (optional)

 - Place all the waffle batter ingredients into a large bowl and stir together until mixed but still slightly lumpy - do not overwork the batter!
-What you're looking for is a thick but still slightly runny batter.
+What you're looking for is a thicker batter that will spread when the iron goes down.

 - Remove the stems from the strawberries and cut into quaters or halves depending on size.
 Sprinkle over the sugar, stir well and leave to macerate while you cook your waffles.